emmajanedrews/base-template/_posts/2017-06-05-why-the-zillow-zestimate-cant-be-trusted.md

 A number of months ago, Zillow’s CEO bought a home for $1.6 million&nbsp;**more&nbsp;**than what the Zestimate estimated as the value of the property.
 When he sold his home, he sold it for 40% less than the Zestimate value.

 Another thing to consider is how exactly you come up with a real evaluation of your home’s value**.
-The first thing you should do is reach out to a local Realtor.**Make sure they have had a few transactions in the area and are familiar with the market.
+The first thing you should do is reach out to a local Realtor.&nbsp;**Make sure they have had a few transactions in the area and are familiar with the market.
 They should be able to give you pretty accurate information on the value of your property.
 <br>
 <br>{% include pullquote.html %}